renovate-bot/khulnasoft-lab-_-chatops/README.md

 This repository contains various scripts used to automate various tasks for GitLab.com such as getting the `EXPLAIN ANALYZE` output of a database query.

+## Issues

+This repository is not owned by one specific team, but rather is contributed to by many.
+For issues specific to chatops development, technical debt, and/or implementation details, feel free to use this issue tracker.

+For procedures, processes, and abstracts associated with Chatops, one should find the team that owns the target implementation and leverage the that teams' specific issue tracker as necessary.

 # Requirements

 * Ruby 2.6